ollisala/github-action/README.md

         # or if using AWS creds directly
         # AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
         # AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
+        # If your serverless.yaml is not at the root directory, please add
+        # PROJECT_DIR: <directory goes here>
 ```

 ## License